lbryio/hub/README.md

   - `--query_timeout_ms` Timeout for claim searches in elasticsearch in milliseconds.
 Can be set from the environment with `QUERY_TIMEOUT_MS`
   - `--blocking_channel_ids` Space separated list of channel claim ids used for blocking.
 Claims that are reposted by these channels can't be resolved or returned in search results.
 Can be set from the environment with `BLOCKING_CHANNEL_IDS`.
   - `--filtering_channel_ids` Space separated list of channel claim ids used for blocking.
 Claims that are reposted by these channels aren't returned in search results.
 Can be set from the environment with `FILTERING_CHANNEL_IDS`
+  - `--index_address_statuses` Use the address history status index, this makes handling notifications for transactions in a block uniformly fast (must be turned on in `scribe` too).

 ## Contributing